jflinchbaugh/kd3ee/content/post/2024-06-06-new-firmware-for-x6100.md

 and have `wsjtx` and `fldigi`
 both talk to it simultaneously.
-That's the main improvement in my mind, but it includes some other nice improvements.
+That's the main improvement in my mind, but it includes some other fixes:
+- volume encoder can be spun quickly now
+- smoothing of the TX/SWR graphs
+- finer detail in the waterfall

 <!--more-->